Jack Brymer

-Brymer later played in the BBC Symphony and London Symphony Orchestras.
+Brymer played in the BBC Symphony and London Symphony Orchestras.
 He was also associated with several chamber music ensembles, and maintained a lifelong pleasure in playing jazz.
-He held professorships during most of the period from 1950 to 1993, first at the Royal Academy of Music, then at the Royal Military School of Music, and finally at the Guildhall School of Music.
-He was a frequent broadcaster, both as a player and a presenter, and made recordings of solo works and with orchestras and smaller ensembles.
+He held professorships during most of the period from 1950 to 1993, first at the Royal Academy of Music, then at the Royal Military School of Music and finally at the Guildhall School of Music.
+He was a regular broadcaster, as a player and presenter and made recordings of solo works and with orchestras and smaller ensembles.
 He published two volumes of memoirs and a book about the clarinet.